David-Carlson/BlackBody/README.md

 # BlackBody Radiatino Simulator
 I simulated blackbody radiation, which is light (and other spectrums) given off an object due to heat.
+[Wikipedia](https://en.wikipedia.org/wiki/Black-body_radiation) elaborates well on this.

 ## Synopsis